Table of Contents

 How Income Types Affect Taxes

 All earned income is taxed at your usual income tax rate.
-Taxes on unearned income are more complicated and depend on what type of unearned income you have, including:
+Taxes on unearned income are more complicated and depend on the type of unearned income you have, including the following.

 Interest

-Interest, which is unearned income from things like bank accounts and CDs, is taxed the same as earned income that you work for.
+Interest, which is unearned income from financial instruments such as bank accounts and CDs, is taxed the same as earned income.

 Dividends

-Dividends from investments fall into two categories: qualified and non-qualified.
-Generally speaking, qualified dividends are those paid to you by a company in the U.S. or a qualified foreign company, and are taxed at a lower rate.
-Non-qualified dividends don’t meet IRS requirements to qualify for the lower tax rate and are taxed at the same rate as ordinary income.
+Dividends from investments fall into two categories: qualified and nonqualified.
+Generally, qualified dividends are those paid to you by a company in the U.S. or a qualified foreign company and are taxed at a lower rate.
+Nonqualified dividends don’t meet IRS requirements to qualify for the lower tax rate and are taxed at the same rate as ordinary income.

 Capital Gains

 Investments that are sold at a profit are subject to capital gains taxes.
-If you held the investment for less than a year, your profits are subject to short-term capital gains rates, which are equal to your normal income tax rate.
-If you kept the investment for a year or more, it’s subject to long-term capital gains rates, which means it will be taxed at 0%, 15% or 20%, depending on your taxable income and filing status.
-The higher your taxable income, the higher your rate.
+If you held the investment for less than a year, your earnings are subject to short-term capital gains rates, which are equal to your regular income tax rate.
+If you kept the investment for a year or more, it’s subject to long-term capital gains rates, which means it will be taxed at 0%, 15%, or 20%, depending on your taxable income and filing status.
+The higher your taxable income is, the higher your rate will be.

 Social Security